playbasis/native-sdk-android/README.md

 2.)
 Import Native SDK Android module to the application.

 3.)
+Update the SDK code.

-After you finished update code, you have to change build.gradle script on Native SDK Android in the part libraryVersion before upload to Bintray.
+4.)
+Once it's done, you need to change the Native SDK Android version name on build.gradle file.
 ```
 Example:
 '1.0.0' << For master